 Veena strives to actively contribute towards the Canberra community.
 She has for many years been on a committee of a sporting club and is currently a member of the ACT Law Society’s Inclusion and Diversity Committee and ACT Law Society’s Probono Clearing House Assessment Panel.

-Monika’s experience has involved participation in the community arts, cultural development, creative industry and local government sectors.
-Monika enjoys collaborating with the BAC team in partnership with the community, practitioners and arts sector to generate new experiences for creative engagement and to tell the stories found in the rich tapestry of community life.
+Artistic Director Monika McInerney’s extensive experience has involved participation in the community arts and cultural development, creative industry and local government sectors across SA, NT, NSW and in the UK.
+Monika enjoys collaborating with the BAC team in partnership with the community, creatives and the arts sector to generate new work and experiences for creative engagement to tell the stories found in the rich tapestry of community life.

 Ann assists the community to engage in arts activities.
 Her colleagues provide her with constant inspiration as do the programs and staff at Belconnen Arts Centre.
 Art is her passion and it has been the focus of her working life for the past 20 years.

 Philip loves the growing relationship between BAC and our community, and the significance that each plays in the life of the other.
 Whilst loving all the art-forms that happen at BAC, Philip has a long and deep connection to dance.
 Originally trained as an educator and dancer, he brings a long history of working across the dance sector.
 He has a deep commitment to providing opportunities for all sectors of our community to engage with the arts, and the resultant life enriching experience that this provides.